 Step 15: Know your group

 Some groups need extremely formal meetings, others respond better to a loose and relaxed approach.
 Know your audience and create your meeting to suit.
-It’s up to you to know if you HAVE to start on time or if it’s okay being a little late in lieu of a good conversation prior to your start.
+It’s up to you to know if you HAVE to start on time or if it’s okay to be a little late in lieu of a good conversation prior to your start.

 Have you ever heard of a golf meeting?
-Sure it’s sometimes used as an excuse to go out and have fun, but oftentimes activity-centred meetings can be a good way to help people loosen up and speak their mind about all sorts of different subjects.
+Sure it’s sometimes used as an excuse to go out and have fun, but oftentimes activity-centred meetings can be a good way to help people loosen up and speak their minds about all sorts of different subjects.
 Again, you have to know your group and plan a meeting that works best for those involved.